tu-delft-library/rdm101-book/_sources/modules/module0.md

 ## Lectures
 The RDM 101 course is structured in six successive modules that can be taken at the own pace of the course participant within 3 weeks. i.e. two modules per week.

-## Lectures
-The RDM 101 course is structured in six successive modules that can be taken at the own pace of the course participant within 3 weeks. i.e. two modules per week.

 |   | Modules          |     Slides     |    Video   |
 |:--|:-------------------|----------------|------------|